Politics of Queensland: Referendum results in Queensland

+Results of referendums

 Recent history

 In the 1989 state election environmental issues like rainforest protection were prominent, especially in Far North Queensland, contributing to the success of the ALP at the time.
 The dramatic collapse in support for the Goss government resulted in its returning from the 1995 general election with a majority of only one seat.
 This in turn was subsequently lost after the controversial and closely fought Mundingburra by-election.
 The Nationals formed minority government after securing the support of independent Liz Cunningham, with Rob Borbidge becoming Premier.

 In stark contrast to some of his predecessors, Borbidge's government was not markedly domineering.
 However, controversies such as public service purges, disputes with the Criminal Justice Commission, and other scandals did do some damage to the government.

 Events were superseded by the meteoric rise of controversial federal politician Pauline Hanson.
 Especially popular in her native Queensland, Hanson's decision to form her own political party (Pauline Hanson's One Nation) was greeted with apprehension by all the other parties, in particular the Nationals striving to maintain their rural conservative heartland.
 In 1998, a bitter dispute broke out within and between the Liberal and National parties over whether One Nation candidates should be ranked lower on how-to-vote cards than Labor candidates.
 Eventually, the Nationals decided to place Labor behind One Nation.
 This move backfired spectacularly in the election, with the urban Liberal vote deserting to Labor and an unexpectedly high One Nation primary vote of just under 23%, giving the party 11 seats in parliament.
 Labor attained 44 seats, one short of a majority, and achieved government with the support of Cunningham and new independent Peter Wellington.

 The new minority government managed to secure itself a majority in a by-election and was dominated overwhelmingly by the self-confessed "media tart" Peter Beattie.
 A major controversy broke in 2001 on the eve of the election, when a number of very prominent Labor Party figures were implicated in rorting internal preselection and party ballots.
 The subsequent Shepardson Commission of Inquiry was widely expected to destroy the government.
 Beattie immediately undertook a purge, taking the opportunity to dispatch several factional enemies, and promised a "cleanskin" approach.

 To the surprise of many, Beattie's public contrition was overwhelmingly popular, and in contrast to its previous tenuous hold on power, the government won a massive majority of 66 seats, with the Liberal Party reduced to only three seats.